jesperpjohansson/nobrakes-dev/README.md

 A high-level user API for asynchronous fetching, parsing and transformation of Swedish speedway data sourced from [SVEMO](https://www.svemo.se/).

+> [!NOTE]
+> Although the API is functional, `nobrakes` is in its **development phase**; hence:
+> - The API should not yet be considered stable.
+> - Breaking changes may occur without prior notice or appropriate versioning.
+> - Documentation may be incomplete or evolving.

 > [!IMPORTANT]
-> `nobrakes` is an independent project and **is not affiliated with, endorsed by, or sponsored
+> `nobrakes` is an independent project and **is not affiliated with, endorsed by, or
-> by SVEMO**.
-This library provides an unofficial
+> sponsored by SVEMO**.
+This library provides an unofficial API for accessing publicly
-> API for accessing publicly available speedway data from SVEMO’s website for convenience and
+> available speedway data from SVEMO's website for convenience.
+Use responsibly and
-> research purposes only.
-Use responsibly and respect SVEMO’s terms of service.
+> respect SVEMO's terms of service.

-> [!IMPORTANT]
-> `nobrakes` is currently in **beta**.
-This means:
-> - The API and features are still under active development and may change without prior notice.
-> - Some functionality might be incomplete or unstable.
-> - There could be bugs or unexpected behavior, especially with edge cases or less common use
-    patterns.
-> - Documentation may be incomplete or evolving.
-> - Your feedback is highly valuable to help improve the package and fix issues.

 ## Table of Contents
 - [License](#license)